jayli/vim-easycomplete/README.md

 Vim-Easycomplete is easy to install and use.
 It contains these features:

-- Buffer keywords and dictionary support
+- Buffer Keywords/Directory support
-- Directory and file completion support
-- Goto definition support for all languages
-- Language lint with diagnostic
-- Signature helper
 - LSP([language-server-protocol](https://github.com/microsoft/language-server-protocol)) support
-- LSP Server installation with one command
+- Easy to install LSP Server with one command
+- Written in pure vim script for vim8 and neovim
-- Snippet support with ultisnips. (python3 required)
+- Snippet support with ultisnips.
+- Brand New UI Design.

 ### Installation

 Easycomplete requires Vim 8.2 and higher version with MacOS/Linux/FreeBSD.
-For neovim users, 0.4.4 is required (Of course, latest is recommended).
+For neovim users, 0.4.4 and higher is required.

 For vim-plug: